The Ranger Clutch Fluid Protocol

 Step

-re-inspect the clutch fluid each time you add gasoline or prepare
+each time you add gasoline or prepare for spirited driving,

 Even badly degraded, dirty clutch fluid can be substantially

-cleaned up in ten or so reservoir changes.
+cleaned up in 10-20 reservoir changes.
 This takes less than an

 hour, costs less than $10 for fluid and a syringe, and doesn’t